 Maintaining Your Above Ground Pool Year Round

-Getting a pool is about more than just purchasing the frame and filling it.
+Getting an above ground pool is about more than just purchasing the frame and filling it.
 You’ll also need to perform general pool maintenance year-round.
-Staying on top of maintenance will help your pool last longer and keep the water healthier and better for you and your family.
+Staying on top of maintenance will help your above ground pool last longer and keep the water healthier and better for you and your family.

 It’s more than just skimming the top of the water occasionally.
 Maintaining your pool isn’t a difficult job, but you will need to spend some time to keep it in good condition.